Summer Nights In A Mexican Coastal Town - Reserved for Residents

 Next Up: Why handling money is so difficult when you are brand new.

-Hola, I'm partner with Ventanas Mexico, which provides insights and resources to those considering expat life in Mexico, including "If Only I Had a Place" on renting in Mexico, luxuriously for less, geared for the aspiring expat.
+Kerry Baker is partner with Ventanas Mexico, which provides insights and resources to those considering expat life in Mexico, including "If Only I Had a Place" on renting in Mexico, luxuriously for less, geared for the aspiring expat.

-I'm the the author of the "Interactive Guide to Learning Spanish Free Online," a curation of free online language tools to prepare for life in a Spanish-speaking country.
+She is the author of the "Interactive Guide to Learning Spanish Free Online," a curation of free online language tools to prepare for life in a Spanish-speaking country.